sematext/docs/docs/experience/index.md

   height=870
 />

-We believe that it's critical for websites and web apps to load fast in order to keep the visitors satisfied.
+It is critical for websites and web apps to load fast in order to keep the visitors satisfied.
 Recent research<sup>1</sup> has shown that:

  * 53% of visits are likely to be abandoned if pages take longer than 3 seconds to load
  * One out of two people expect a page to load in less than 2 seconds